SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Moreover, the idea of a tarnished image is a speculative harm, which weighs poorly against the real literal harm of people not being included even though they want to be.

-- However, it is very valid to have a low bar to get into the soc, but a high bar to get into a tourney.
+- However, it is very valid to a high bar to get into a tourney instead, and keep a low bar of entry to the soc.
 - + Having a high bar to get into the soc is making debate itself completely inaccessible to the recruit, blocks away all mutual contribution that could have ensued from their entry, and doesn't even allow for a growth in interest or consistency later because that isn't measured.
 - + It doesn't cause serious harm on the soc to take more people in.
 - + However, with a tournament, reimbursed slots are limited because PES management applies pressure to us to reduce the number of people going, and it's hard to push back against this.
 Reimbursement of a tournament is a very valid people to give to the people who have contributed the most to the soc; the people who have shown up the most for sessions.
 More on this in [Tournaments](#tournaments).